THE LAWYER BUBBLE — Early Reviews and Upcoming Events

 Virtually all law school deans — with the notable exception of Northwestern’s David Van Zandt — have urged prospective law students to ignore U.S. News rankings because they’re methodologically flawed, susceptible to manipulation, and counterproductive to sound student decision-making.
 None of that seems to bother students, most of whom regard them as authoritative.

-I introduced Van Zandt’s outlier position in an earlier post. (http://thebellyofthebeast.wordpress.com/2010/04/16/the-us-news-rankings-are-out/).
+I introduced Van Zandt’s outlier position in an earlier post. (https://thebellyofthebeast.wordpress.com/2010/04/16/the-us-news-rankings-are-out/).
 More can be said about how his business school mentality hurts the school and its students, but not today.
 Right now, I’m more interested in two recent articles on U.S. News rankings.

 First, Mercer University recently named its new dean.
 That’s not a particularly newsworthy item, especially for an undistinguished school.
 But the National Law Journal thought otherwise.
 Presumably, its May 27 headline explained why: